M'diq-Fnideq Prefecture: Geography

 M'diq-Fnideq borders Fahs-Anjra Province to the west, Tétouan Province to the south, the Mediterranean Sea to the east, the Spanish exclave of Ceuta to the northeast and the Strait of Gibraltar to the north.
-Jebel Musa located in the northern part of the prefecture is its highest point at 851 metres.
-The coastline at the foot Jebel Musa is a Ramsar site, and this area and portions of the mountainous interior are part of the Intercontinental Biosphere Reserve of the Mediterranean.
+Jebel Musa, located in the northern part of the prefecture, is its highest point at 851 metres.
+The coastline at the base of Jebel Musa is a Ramsar site, and this area and portions of the mountainous interior are part of the Intercontinental Biosphere Reserve of the Mediterranean.

 The prefecture is drained by five wadis or seasonal rivers: Oued Smir, Oued Negro, Oued Fnideq, Oued Rmel and Oued Martil.
 The coastal lagoon of Oued Smir and its reservoir upstream were designated a Ramsar site in 2019.

-The prefecture experiences a mediterranean climate.
+The prefecture experiences a Mediterranean climate.
 The easterly prevailing wind in the prefecture is known as the chergui.

 History

 M'diq-Fnideq was created in 2004 from the municipalities of M'diq and Fnideq and the rural commune of Allyene, all formerly part of Tétouan Province.
 Martil was annexed to the prefecture from Tétouan Province in 2010.